Excellent Swimmers With Impeccable Form Innocent and Chaste

 with the weight of each load

-and it would take a thousand trips
+take a thousand trips

 up and down the cellar stairs